tari/taricorp.net/content/2017/breath-of-the-wild.md

 and taken away from the feel of a desolate and ruined world, which makes for some of the most intriguing parts of the setting.

-It is a bit unusual among games (with this kind of budget available to them) in general that this one largely does without voice acting- most characters (the player included) "speak" in what amounts to grunts, except in flashbacks and with a few major characters who are fully voiced.
+It is a bit unusual among games (those with this kind of budget available at least) that this one largely does without voice acting- most characters (the player included) "speak" in what amounts to grunts, except in flashbacks and with a few major characters who are fully voiced.
 This works well I find; they are not particularly wordy, and suggest some kind of connection between Link and